Idiopathic Thrombocytopenic Purpura (ITP)

 The Oklahoma ITP Registry

 The Oklahoma ITP Registry began in November 2001.
 The goal is to document the clinical course and long-term outcomes of patients with ITP, including the results of pregnancies.
 The first patients we enrolled in the ITP Registry were the patients that Dr. George had seen.
 Then we sent letters to all of the hematologists in Oklahoma, asking them to have their patients with ITP contact us.
-We have about 80 patients in the ITP Registry.
-We send questionnaires to each patient every 6 months.
+As of April 2015, we have 117 patients in the ITP Registry.
+We send questionnaires to each patient once a year.
 We already know a lot about the care of patients with ITP by their doctors.
 We hope that we can learn with the help of our Registry questionnaires what happens to patients with ITP – or patients who have recovered from ITP – after they don’t need to see their doctors.
 Are their platelet counts still low?
 Have they returned to their normal healthy life?
 Do they feel as good as they did before they got ITP?

 The information included in this website is for educational purposes only.
 The designers and operators of this site take no responsibility for the things you may do with this information.
 For advice on your unique medical condition, please consult your health care professional.
 By going further into this website you acknowledge that you have read and understood this disclaimer.